Flow Scheduled Transactions Documentation

 Fee calculation includes:

-- Base execution fee: Based on computational effort using standard Flow fee structure
+- Base execution fee: based on computational effort with standard Flow fee structure.

-- Storage fee: Cost for storing transaction data on-chain
+- Storage fee: cost to store transaction data on-chain.

-Fees are paid upfront and are used in full, no refunds if the cost of execution was lower.
+Fees are paid upfront and are used in full.
+There are no refunds if the cost of execution was lower.

 Please keep in mind the priority multiplier can change in the future.
-The fee configuration can be obtained from the contract, and estimate function can be used to check the fees upfront.
+You can obtain the fee configuration from the contract, and you can use the estimate function check the fees upfront.

-Scheduled transactions can be canceled before execution.
-Canceling returns a portion of the fees (configurable refund percentage, 50% as of now).
+You can cancel scheduled transactions before execution.
+When you cancel a transaction, it returns a portion of the fees (configurable refund percentage, 50% as of now).
 Please keep in mind the refund percentage can change in the future.

 Scheduled transactions follow a specific lifecycle with corresponding events: